DENSsolutions/Climate-time-delay-characterization-and-calibration/Time delay characterization/README.md

 # Climate time delay characterization script
 The time delay characterization script automatically measures the time delay between the pre-TEM, in-TEM and post-TEM measurement locations at different flow-speeds.
+This script is writted based on the results of the collaboration between DENSsolutions and DICP.

 ## Dependencies
 In order to run the time delay characterization script, you will need to have the impulsePy module installed.